textadventures/quest/docs/translating_quest.md

      ^put (?<object1>.*) (on|in) (?<object2>.*)$

-This is a [regular expression](http://en.wikipedia.org/wiki/Regular_expression) ("regex") and is simply a more advanced form of command pattern.
+This is a [regular expression](http://en.wikipedia.org/wiki/Regular_expression) ("regex") and is simply a more advanced form of command pattern, and is discussed in some detail [here](pattern_matching.html).
 This [cheat sheet](http://regexlib.com/CheatSheet.aspx) is a handy syntax reference.

-The "\^" at the beginning and the "\$" at the end simply mean that this regex must match the *entire* player input.
+The "^" at the beginning and the "$" at the end simply mean that this regex must match the *entire* player input.
 We don't want to match only a small fragment of what the player typed in - we want to understand the entire command.
 So leave those in.

 That means you only need to worry about the bit in the middle: